 PRACTICAL NURSING APPLICATION POLICY

-- All Application requests will be processed through the Adult Education Secretary.
+- All Application requests will be processed through the Practical Nursing Administrative Assistant.

 - All Applications will be updated by June 30th and Available from July 1st through May 1st.